Erigeron annuus (Annual Fleabane) on 10-6-18, #517-2.

 Erigeron annuus (Annual Fleabane) on 10-12-21, 843-16.

 Erigeron annuus stems terminate with clusters of small white to pinkish flowers with fairly long flower stems (peduncles).
-The flowers have 50-120 white ray florets (petals) and A LOT of yellow disc florets in the center.
+Missouri Plants says the flowers have 80-125 white ray florets (petals) and A LOT of yellow disc florets in the center.
 The yellow corollas of the disc florets are 5-lobed.
 Both the ray and disc florets can be self-fertile.

 Erigeron annuus (Annual Fleabane) on 10-12-21, 843-17.